ThatTamer/CS2-Marker/README.md

 # Info
 This plugin is intended for use only on CS2 Jailbreak servers and may not work as needed on other servers.

 Built off of CounterStrikeSharp ver.
-1.0.316.
+1.0.316 and C#.

 # Features
 * CT (Guard) only marker placement,